eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 - traci.trafficlight.getRivalVehicles(tlsID, linkIndex): Returns the list of vehicles that also wish to enter the subsequent block for the given tls-linkIndex (regardless of priority) from the perspective of the closest vehicle upstream of the signal
 - traci.trafficlight.getPriorityVehicles(tlsID, linkIndex): Returns the list of vehicles that also wish to enter the subsequent block for the given tls-linkIndex (only those with higher priority) from the perspective of the closest vehicle upstream of the signal

+## constraints

+Constraints can be queried and modified via TraCI:

+- getConstraints(self, tlsID, tripId=""): Returns the list of rail signal constraints for the given rail signal.
+If tripId is not "", only constraints with the given tripId are returned.
+Otherwise, all constraints are returned
+- getConstraintsByFoe(self, foeSignal, foeId=""): Returns the list of rail signal constraints that have the given rail signal id as their foeSignal.
+If foeId is not "", only constraints with the given foeId are returned.
+Otherwise, all constraints are returne
+- swapConstraints(self, tlsID, tripId, foeSignal, foeId):  Reverse the given constraint and return list of new constraints that were created (by swapping) to avoid deadlock.
+- removeConstraints(self, tlsID, tripId, foeSignal, foeId): remove constraints with the given values.
+Any combination of inputs may be set to "" to act as a wildcard filter """

 # Visualization

 The length of railway carriages, locomotive and the gap between the